Actionable Three-Phase Infeasibility Optimization with Varying Slack Sources: Background

 \subsection{Circuit Heuristics for Three-phase Optimization}

-We leverage and adapt some of techniques that have been used for circuit simulation to improve the performance of our three-phase power grid optimization.
-One such technique is homotopy, which we have adapted for power systems to attain convergence for difficult power flow and optimization problems.
-To mitigate the convergence challenges due to a lack of good initial guess, Tx-stepping (a power system specific homotopy method) begins by relaxing the network constraints by adding large admittances in parallel to all network branches and transformers, which effectively shorts most of the buses in the network.
-An analysis of the relaxed network is first solved and then the synthetic large admittance is gradually removed in small steps.
-The analysis is solved repeatedly using the prior solution as an initial guess for subsequent steps until the original complex problem is solved \cite{homotopy}.
-We will apply Tx-stepping to solve TPIA in this work.
-To further ensure robust convergence of TPIA when there are inequality constraints from operational limits, we further leverage a limiting technique for Newton-Raphson (NR) that is based on our understanding of individual device model characteristics.
+To ensure robust convergence of TPIA when there are inequality constraints from operational limits, we leverage a limiting technique for Newton-Raphson (NR) that is based on our understanding of individual device model characteristics.
 First developed for diodes, this heuristic dampens the update steps of primal and dual variables associated with inequality constraints so that their respective values never enter infeasible regions \cite{diode}.